The Guardian (2006 film): Plot

 At graduation, only a handful of candidates remain.
 Jake has emerged as a leader during training.
 Emily attends his graduation, but they end their relationship because Jake is leaving for an assignment at CG Air Station Kodiak, Alaska, Ben's previous post.

 Ben and Jake are sent to rescue two kayakers trapped in a cave.
-Ben experiences flashbacks and Jake must guide him, but the rescue is eventually successful.
-Ben decides to retire after this.
-He tells Jake that the only record he kept track of was the 22 people he lost during his career.
-Ben apologizes to his wife and indicates he will not contest the divorce.
+Ben experiences flashbacks so Jake must guide him, but the rescue is eventually successful; however, the experience prompts Ben to retire.
+Before he leaves, Ben tells Jake that the only record he kept track of was the 22 people he lost during his career.
+Ben visits his wife to apologize and indicate he will not contest the divorce.

-Jake is sent to rescue the crew of a sinking fishing trawler.
-During the rescue, he becomes trapped in the ship.
-His helicopter is forced to return to base, where Ben hears of the situation and decides to suit up and go out to rescue Jake personally.
-He frees Jake from the hull.
-As they are winched upwards towards the helicopter, their combined weight causes the winch cable to begin separating.
-Knowing that the cable will break, Ben unclips himself so that Jake can survive.
-Jake catches him, but Ben removes his glove and slips free, plummeting into the ocean.
-His body is never found.
+Jake is sent to rescue the crew of a sinking fishing trawler, but he becomes trapped in the hold trying to save the captain, who is killed by debris.
+His helicopter is forced to return to base, where Ben hears of the situation and decides to suit up and rescue Jake personally.
+He frees Jake, but as they are winched upwards towards the helicopter, their combined weight causes the winch cable to begin separating.
+Knowing it will break, Ben unclips himself so Jake can survive.
+Jake catches him, but Ben removes his glove and slips free, plummeting to his death.

-Much later, Jake is on a rescue mission, when one of the survivors repeats the legend of the Guardian to him.
-Jake connects the legend to Ben.
-He then surprises Emily when she is teaching her class at school, telling her that he lied to her.
-"I can't do just 'casual,'" he says, referencing their commitment earlier to keep things uncommitted.
-She smiles as they embrace and kiss.
+Much later, Jake is on a rescue mission, when one of the survivors repeats the legend of the Guardian to him, which he connects to Ben.
+He then surprises Emily while she is teaching a class, and the two reconnect.